 Dr Lachlan D. Urquhart

-I am a multidisciplinary researcher, having degrees in both computer science [Ph.D (Notts)] and law [LL.B, Hons (Edin); LL.M IT & Telecoms Law, Distinction (Strath)] .
-I have also been a researcher at the Centre for Internet Law and Policy, University of Strathclyde and Centre for Business Information Ethics, Meiji University.
+I am an interdisciplinary researcher, having degrees in both computer science (PhD) and law (LL.B and LL.M) .
+I was a researcher at the Centre for Internet Law and Policy, University of Strathclyde and visiting researcher at the Centre for Business Information Ethics, Meiji University.

 I primarily work at the boundaries of computing, information technology law, and computer ethics.
 I focus extensively on the technical, sociological, and interactional implications of living with interactive computing (e.g. ubicomp, robotics, smart homes & cities, social media etc.).
 I have been Co-I on funded projects totalling over £5m.

 I often collaborate with researchers from different disciplines, ranging from architecture and criminology to art and media studies.
 My publications are available here, projects here and recent public speaking here.